claranet/terraform-datadog-monitors/README.md

-# README #
+# README - DataDog Monitors #

 This repository is used to store all our monitors templates.

-These templates have to be used with dedicated agent configurations and ressource tagging to works as expected.
+These templates have to be used with dedicated agent configurations and resource tagging to works as expected.

 ### How to contribute ? ###